tejzx/Talent_Lens/README.md

 The Kanban board seeds itself with demo candidates on first load in a new browser (or after clearing site data), since it's stored in that browser's local storage.
 Run a real screening to add your own candidates alongside the demo data.

+## Contact
+I am down to collaborations and suggestions on making the platform better.
+Mail: reachteju10@gmail.com